d2l-ai/d2l-en/chapter_linear-networks/linear-regression.md

     \mathbf{X}^\top \mathbf{y} = \mathbf{X}^\top \mathbf{X} \mathbf{w}
 \end{aligned}$$

 Solving for $\mathbf{w}$ provides us with the optimal solution for the optimization problem.
-Note that this only exists if the matrix
-$\mathbf X^\top \mathbf X$ is invertible, i.e., if the design matrix covers a sufficiently rich space :cite:`golub1996matrix`.
+Note that this solution will only be unique when the matrix $\mathbf X^\top \mathbf X$ is invertible, i.e., when the columns of the design matrix are linearly independent :cite:`Golub.Van-Loan.1996`.

 $$\mathbf{w}^* = (\mathbf X^\top \mathbf X)^{-1}\mathbf X^\top \mathbf{y}.$$